Robust Linear Precoder Design for 3D Massive MIMO Downlink with A Posteriori Channel Model: Introduction

-In practical massive MIMO systems, perfect CSI at the BS are usually not available due to channel estimation error, channel aging, etc. Furthermore, different user usually has different moving speeds.
-Thus, we model the channel uncertainty first.
-In the literature \cite{caire2010multiuser,pei2012masked,park2015multi,raeesi2018performance}, the channel uncertainty are often constructed as a complex Gaussian random matrix with independent and identically distributed (i.i.d.), zero mean and unit variance entries.
-However, the uncertainty in practical systems usually deviate from the i.i.d. assumption.
-To describe the channel in practical systems more precisely, a more realistic channel model which consider the impacts of channel estimation, use the jointly correlated channel model to represent the spatial correlation, and the widely used Gauss-Markov process \cite{mondal2006channel,member2007joint,mamat2018optimizing} to model the time evolution of the channel, is proposed in \cite{lu2017robust}.
-Following \cite{lu2017robust}, we model the \textit{a posteriori} CSI for each user as statistical CSI under a jointly correlated channel model with both channel mean and channel covariance information.
+In practical massive MIMO systems, perfect CSI at the BS are usually not available due to channel estimation error, channel aging, etc. In the literature \cite{caire2010multiuser,park2015multi}, the channel uncertainty are often constructed as a complex Gaussian random matrix with independent and identically distributed (i.i.d.), zero mean and unit variance entries.
+However, the uncertainty in practical systems usually deviates from the i.i.d. assumption.
+To describe the channel in practical systems more precisely, an \textit{a posteriori} channel model, which models the time evolution of channel with the widely used Gauss-Markov process \cite{mondal2006channel,mamat2018optimizing}, is proposed in \cite{lu2017robust}.

 In \cite{lu2017robust}, the considered massive MIMO is equipped with a large uniform linear array (ULA).
-For massive MIMO with ULA equipped at the BS, the DFT matrix is asymptotically the eigenmatrix for the channel covariance matrix at the BS side.
-Thus, the jointly correlated channel model \cite{sayeed2002deconstructing,weichselberger2006stochastic,gao2009statistical} with the DFT matrix being the eigenmatrix at the BS side is widely used in the massive MIMO literature.
-The model is also known as the beam domain channel model as each column vector of the DFT matrix represents a spatial beam physically \cite{sayeed2002deconstructing,sunbeam}.
-For massive MIMO with UPA, a natural solution seems to be the Kronecker product extension of the DFT based beam domain channel representation.
-However, for practical massive MIMO with UPA, the number of the antennas at each column or each row is usually limited.
-Thus, the deviation of the DFT based channel model from the physical channel might be too large.
+For such configuration, the jointly correlated channel model \cite{sayeed2002deconstructing,weichselberger2006stochastic,gao2009statistical} with the DFT matrix being the eigenmatrix at the BS side is widely used in the literature.
+The model is also known as the beam domain channel model \cite{sayeed2002deconstructing,sunbeam}.
+However, for practical massive MIMO with UPA, the number of antennas at each column or each row is usually limited.
+Thus, the accuracy of the straightforward extension of the conventional DFT based channel model is not satisfied.
+To overcome this issue, we introduce a beam based statistical channel model (BSCM) by using the matrices of sampled steering vectors.
+Then, we establish an {\it{a posteriori}} beam based statistical channel model which includes the channel aging.